-- A. Notice of the hearing shall be provided pursuant to Section 17.##.120. - B. A hearing on the application for designation shall be scheduled and a recommendation made by the Commission to the Board of Supervisors shall be made within 60 days of the date that the application is determined to be complete, or within 60 days of the date that the Commission or Board of Supervisors initiated the proposed designation.
-If the Commission cannot act within the timeframe, the owner may request that the proposed designation be transmitted directly to the Board of Supervisors for its determination. - C. A staff report concerning the historic resource under consideration for placement or deletion from the Register shall be provided to the Commission.
+- 3D.
+A hearing on a nomination proposed nomination-by the Board shall be scheduled and a recommendation made by the Commission within sixty (60) days of the date that the Board initiated a proposed designation or proposal for deletion.
+If the Commission does not act within the timeframe, either the owner or the Board may request that the proposed designation be transmitted directly to the Board of Supervisors for its determination, otherwise the nomination for placement shall be considered denied pursuant to Section 17.##.140. - CE.
+A staff report concerning the historic resource under consideration for placement or deletion from the Register shall be provided to the Commission.
 The report shall address the significance and integrity of the historic resource(s) as it relates to the designation criteria, provide other relevant information, and include a recommendation concerning the application and the basis therefore.
-The staff report shall also state whether the owner(s) of the property supports or objects to the proposed action. - D. In the event of a nomination or proposed deletion of a historic preservation district, the Planning Department shall also send a copy of the hearing notice to the Secretary of the Planning Commission.
-The Planning Commission may review the proposed designations and boundaries of the historic preservation district, or the proposed deletion, and may forward its recommendations to Commission for the Commission's consideration.
-Failure of the Planning Commission to provide comments shall not prevent the Commission from acting on the nomination or proposed deletion. - E. Any recommendation by the Parks, Recreation and Historical Commission shall be supported by evidence that the historic resource meets the designation criteria for one of the registration categories set for the in Section 17.##.060.
-The Commission shall also include in their analysis whether or not the owner has provided written consent to the designation. - F. The Commission secretary shall transmit to the Board of Supervisors the Commission's recommendations on inclusion(s) or deletion(s) to or from the Alameda County Register.
+The staff report shall also state whether the owner(s) of the property supports or objects ave consented or withheold consent to the proposed action. - DE.
+In the event of a nomination or proposed deletion of a historic preservation district, the Planning Department shall also send a copy of the hearing notice to the Secretary of Director shall also notify the Planning Commission.
+The Planning Commission may shall have at least 30 days to review the proposed designations and boundaries of the historic preservation district, or the proposed deletion, and may forward its recommendations to Commission for the Commission's consideration.
+Failure of tThe Planning Commission to may provide comments, however lack of comments by the Planning Commission shall neither not prevent the Commission from acting on the nomination or proposed deletion nor preclude any actions by the Planning Commission authorized under Chapter 17.20. - EF.
+Any recommendation for placement or deletion form the Register initiated by the Parks, Recreation and Historical Commission shall be supported by a preponderance of the evidence that the historic resource meets or no longer meets the designation criteria for one of the registration categories set for the in Section 17.##.060.
+The Commission shall also include in their analysis whether or not the owner has provided granted or withheld written consent to the designation.
+If the owner has not granted written consent to the designation of a property placement of the property on the Register, which is the subject of a Commission resolution of intent to nominate, the Commission may not act to recommend a nomination shall not adopt a resolution of intent to nominate.
+In the event of a non-recommendation due to a lack of consent, the Commission shall make such a finding and transmit the non-recommendation to the Board.

+FHG.
+The Commission secretary shall transmit to the Board of Supervisors the Commission's recommendations on inclusion(s) on or deletion(s) to or from the Alameda County Register.